autowarefoundation/autoware-documentation/docs/how-to-guides/eagleye-integration-guide.md

  Eagleye estimates are largely based on the following

 - Static Estimation
-Eagleye needs to be stationary for about 3~5 seconds (yawrate_offset_stop.estimated_interval in eagleye_config.yaml) after startup.
+Eagleye needs to be stationary for about 3~5 seconds (yaw_rate_offset_stop.estimated_interval in eagleye_config.yaml) after startup.
 Static estimation is performed even in environments where GNSS is not received.
 At this point the yaw rate offset is corrected.

 - Movement Estimation
 Next, the eagleye needs to travel in a straight line for about 20~30 seconds (heading.estimated_minimum_interval and velocity_scale_factor.estimated_minimum_interval) and the wheel speed scale factor and azimuth angle are estimated.
 At this point, the estimation of twist is complete and pose will begin to be output.